carbonplan/research/articles/dac-calculator-explainer/index.md

   card: 'dac-calculator-explainer',
   summary:
-    'How the cost of direct air capture varies under different energy scenarios', }
+    'How the cost of direct air capture varies under different energy scenarios',
+  tags: ['article', 'tool'],
+  extendedSummary:
+    'Our interactive tool helps explore the cost of direct air capture (DAC) coupled to stand alone energy sources.
+Try the tool, or read the article to learn more about the model.',
+  icon: 'article-006/wind-small',
+  links: [
+    {
+      label: 'Read article',
+      href: '/research/dac-calculator-explainer',
+    },
+    {
+      label: 'Use tool',
+      href: '/research/dac-calculator',
+    },
+  ],
+}

 # The cost of direct air capture